 - Consider clinical trials

 ‘Share your diagnosis with family, friends and health professionals like Macmillan.
-You will gain huge support and understanding.’– 2018 HealthUnlocked breast cancer survey response.
+You will gain huge support and understanding.’– response in 2018 HealthUnlocked breast cancer survey

 Try to be open with your doctors about any questions or concerns.
 Identify your treatment priorities (such as keeping your hair, or keeping travel costs down) and discuss these with your doctor.
 If you don’t feel like you’re being heard, or you disagree with their conclusions, feel entitled to seek a second opinion.